andrewabarca/bizible.en/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md

 * Your organization can create a maximum of 40 custom marketing channels.
 This includes both offline and online channels.
 * Your organization can create up to 200 subchannels.
 * Each collection, or bucket, of data needs its own rule (row in the spreadsheet) to specify how the data will be organized.
 Be as specific as possible.
 * Bizible’s logic prioritizes data in descending order starting with the top row of the spreadsheet and making its way down.
 It reads each bucket, or cell, in row by row looking for the first fit.
 The data is then sorted according to the values in these buckets.
 More on this below.
 * Do not sort your sheet in alphabetical order as this will interfere with the logic rules.
 * Once the file is uploaded, you cannot change any of the rules for seven days.
 Bizible utilizes this time to process and update the Touchpoints.

 ## Bizible Logic and Priorities {#bizible-logic-and-priorities}

 The first step is to download the custom channel spreadsheet from the Bizible app.
-Navigate to **Settings **under the **My Account **tab and select **Online**.
-You can select either **Download Original Template **or **Download Current Rules.**
+Navigate to **Settings** under the **My Account** tab and select **Online**.
+You can select either **Download Original Template** or **Download Current Rules**.

 ![](assets/1.png)